This post was originally published in November, 2018 and updated in April, 2020.

-This is a big step towards leveling up your skills and expertise.
+This is a huge step towards leveling up your skills and expertise.

 It’s also a giant leap closer to becoming more profitable in the industry.

-If you can implement, manage, and maintain a brand content strategy, you’ll be in demand.
+If you can implement, manage, and maintain a brand content strategy, you’ll always be in demand.

 That said, your next question is probably along these lines:

 “Will the content marketing course I’m considering cover all the topics I need to advance as a content strategist or marketer?
-What skills are MAJOR for me to learn?”
+What skills are CRITICAL for me to learn?”

 Answer 1: That depends.

 Answer 2: Do you have a minute?
-Sit down and I’ll tell you.
+Get comfortable and I’ll explain.